pbagosy/mishaqqa/04_the_game/house_rules.md

 | Superior   | x5      | 10%              | +1 to max DEX bonus. -5% Arcane Spell Failure chance (minimum 0%)                                      |
 | Masterwork | x10     | 5%               | +1 to max DEX bonus, +1 to armor check penalty (max 0), -10% Arcane Spell Failure chance (minimum 0%). |

 Magical armor can only be made from masterworks.
-Magical armor keeps the masterwork bonuses (and therefore all .
-For every +1 to AC or special property, lower the reduction chance by 1%, to a minimum of 1%.
+Magical armor keeps the masterwork bonuses.
+For each +1 to AC or special property, lower the reduction chance by 1%, to a minimum of 1%.

 ## New Weapons
-Haladie - A double-edged dagger consisting of two blades, attached to a single hilt.
+- **Haladie:** A double-edged dagger consisting of two blades, attached to a single hilt.
-Khopesh - a sickle-shaped sword that evolved from the battle axe.
+- **Khopesh:** A sickle-shaped sword that evolved from the battle axe.

 | Name    | Cost | Dmg (S) | Dmg (M) | Critical | Range | Weight | Type   | Special |
 | ------- | ---- | ------- | ------- | -------- | ----- | ------ | ------ | ------- |